-Theoretical course

-- Wednesday, 14h-16h, R18, Institut Montefiore

-- About 6-7 lectures

-- Slides online on the course web page (available before each lecture)

-- Give you the basis to achieve the project

-- Project

-- One (big) project

-- Implementation of a compiler (from scratch) for languages of your choice

-- (more on this after the introduction)

-- Evaluation

-- Almost exclusively on the basis of the project

-- Written report, short presentation of your compiler (in front of the class), oral exam
+- "Theoretical" course - Wednesday, 14h-16h, R18, Institut Montefiore - About 6-7 lectures - Slides online on the course web page (available before each lecture) - Give you the basis to achieve the project (and a little more) - Project - One (big) project - Implementation of a compiler (from scratch) for a new language designed by you. - A few repetition lectures on Wednesday, 16h-18h (checkpoints for your project). - (more on this later) - Evaluation - Almost exclusively on the basis of the project - Written report, short presentation of your compiler (in front of the class), oral exam